Target of commercial volume of $ 100 billion between Trkiye, the United States "continues to be our common goal": President Erdogan - ExBulletin

 Target of commercial volume of $ 100 billion between Trkiye, the United States “continues to be our common goal”: President Erdogan

-Istanbul (AA) – The commercial volume objective of $ 100 billion between Trkiye and the United States “continues to be our common goal,” said President Recep Tayyip Erdogan on Monday.

-Speaking at a Turkish investment conference in New York organized by the Trkiye-US Business Council, Erdogan said he thought that Ankara and Washington will achieve a commercial objective of $ 100 billion with the support of the private sector and new investment initiatives.
+Turkish President Recep Tayyip Erdogan urged the United States on Monday to eliminate obstacles hampering bilateral defense cooperation, stressing that such restrictions undermine the spirit of the NATO alliance between the two countries, News.az Citing reports Sabah Daily.

-The cooperation of the Trkiye-US defense industry must be released from obstacles and restrictions as soon as possible in accordance with the spirit of the Alliance, he said.
+Speaking in Ankara, Erdogan said that the cooperation of the Türkiye-Us defense industry “should be released from obstacles and restrictions as soon as possible in accordance with the spirit of alliance”.
+The remarks are involved in the midst of current tensions on Türkiye's defense supply policies and export controls that have set out military cooperation between NATO allies.

-“We expect” momentum in bilateral links to accelerate by exploring cooperation opportunities in sectors, including energy, cyberspace and space, said Erdogan.

-“We continue to take measures to strengthen a transparent, competitive and secure market environment that will make Trkiye more attractive for investors,” he noted.
+Türkiye and the United States have faced major defense industry litigation in recent years, in particular on Türkiye acquisition of S-400 Russian missile systems, which have led to American sanctions and Türkiye's abolition of the F-35 Fighter Jet program.
+Restrictions have Turkish access limited to American defense technology and complicated joint military projects.

+The Turkish chief also renewed his commitment to reach $ 100 billion in annual commercial volume with the United States, describing it as a “common objective” which remains feasible.
+Erdogan referred to discussions with former President Donald Trump in 2019 when the ambitious commercial objective was established for the first time, noting that the objective “continues to be our common goal”.

 |